 VirtualBox is a great freeware that lets you install any Windows OS virtually on your computer.
 Recently we have written the post to install Windows 10 on your VirtualBox.
 In this post, we will create a shared folder that will be accessible by both host and guest operating systems.
 It is very useful for those who want to access large files of the host as well as a guest machine.
 The benefit of the shared folder is that you don’t need to copy your files in a USB flash drive and then transfer them to the Guest machine.
 That means, by creating a shared folder, you can access the host files on the Guest without actually copying on the Guest machine.
 There is no need to copy the files on the Guest machine, in this way, you will save a lot of space because you don’t need to create duplicate files.

-To share a folder that is available on the host machine and want to access on the Guest OS, you have to install the Guest additions.
+To share a folder that is available on the host machine and wants to access on the Guest OS, you have to install the Guest additions.

 How to install Guest additions on a Virtual machine?